Operation Long Jump: Western skepticism

 When Stalin informed Churchill and Roosevelt about the plan, some members within the American and British delegations doubted the existence of a plot because all evidence of its existence was provided by Soviet intelligence.
 In Britain, the Joint Intelligence Committee of the War Cabinet, considering the matter afterwards in London, concluded that the so-called Nazi plot against the Big Three was "complete baloney".
+Ambassador Reader Bullard suspected that the plot was conceived by Molotov to win over Roosevelt's favor and convince him to stay at a house on the Soviet Embassy grounds to surveil him, instead of the insecure American Legation or the under construction British Embassy (making it difficult for Roosevelt's wheelchair).
+When British Security officers pressed the NKVD for details, Bullard described their reaction as "a look of helplessness mixed with an appeal for sympathy, as though to say: 'You know what it is: if Molotov says there's a plot, there is a plot.'"
+When W. Averell Harriman, who also doubted the veracity of the Soviet claims, asked Molotov after the conference whether the Nazis or Molotov himself had conjured it up, he replied that he had no details of an actual plot, yet he knew that there were Nazi agents in Tehran.

 There have been debates about the veracity of the story.
 Skeptics brought up a number of arguments in that regard.
 Firstly, the German espionage network in Iran had been destroyed in mid-1943, well before Tehran was chosen as a meeting place.
 Secondly, more than 3,000 NKVD security troops guarded the city for the duration of the conference without incident.
 Thirdly, both Roosevelt and Churchill travelled on foot or open jeep throughout their four-day stay in Tehran.

 Otto Skorzeny denied the story after the war.
 In his memoirs, he recalled a meeting with Hitler and SS-Brigadeführer Walter Schellenberg, from the foreign intelligence branch of the Sicherheitsdienst, when they did discuss the feasibility of assassinating Churchill.
 However, Skorzeny said he told the Fuhrer the idea was unworkable and that Hitler agreed with his assessment.
 Skorzeny wrote, "Long Jump has really only existed in the imagination of a bunch of less than truth-loving hacks [...]".
 He also castigated Soviet sources for continually referring to Sturmbannführer Paul von Oertel, who Skorzeny said never existed.